Patent Drawings And Patent Litigation [Guide To Protect Your Patent]admin

 In litigation, you’re not limited to the drawings in your patent.
 You can create additional visual aids that can highlight why, on the one hand, the defendant’s product is infringing your patent, or why, on the other hand, your patent is something novel, different from the “prior art.”

 Almost all patent illustrators today use CAD (Computer-Aided Design) tools to create patent drawings.
 This means that if there is litigation, your illustrator should have files with the drawings ready for use to be adapted for exhibits in litigation.
-Some of the ways patent drawings and other graphics can be used in patent litigation include:

 - Highlighting different sections of the original patent drawings with colors to show similarities to infringing products, or differences from prior art.